Impaired Comfort Nursing Diagnosis & Care Plan

 4. Explain procedures and care before implementing.

-Patients are often at the mercy of others and can feel vulnerable when sick and hospitalized.
+Patients often feel a sense of lack of control and can feel vulnerable when sick and hospitalized.
 The nurse should always explain everything they do before they do it.
 Explain the steps of starting an IV, obtaining vital signs, or how a medication might make them feel.
 This drastically decreases fear and discomfort when a patient knows what to expect.

 5. Offer relaxation and calming techniques.